 The District Convention shall be held annually between the dates of August 1 and September 30, said dates to be established by the Board of Directors at the recommendation of the District Convention committee.
-The Convention site shall be determined by the vote of the accredited delegates to the annual Convention following the recommendations of the Convention committee, for as many years in advance, not exceeding five years, as may be deemed necessary as per Optimist International Bylaws Article VII, Section 4 (rev. 8/03/2019).
+The Convention site shall be determined by the vote of the accredited delegates to the annual Convention following the recommendations of the Convention committee, for as many years in advance, not exceeding five years, as may be deemed necessary as per Optimist International Bylaws Article VIII, Section 4 (rev. 8/03/2019).
+The District Board shall have power to substitute another city in the event circumstances later make such action necessary or advisable.
+The District Secretary and/or Treasurer shall issue and deliver to each member Club in the District an official call for the annual convention at least 30 days prior to the date thereof, in which notice the time and place of the holding of said annual convention shall be set forth.

 In the event of an emergency, with the approval of the International Board of Directors, a District may hold a special District Convention at any time or place.
 The District Secretary-Treasurer shall issue and cause to be delivered to each member Club in the District, at least 20 days prior to the date of said special convention a written notice of the time and place of the holding of same together with a general statement of the proposed business to be transacted. (rev. 11/7/2022)

+Iowa Policy

 The District administration shall provide all member Clubs and/or Zones (rev. 8/1/2021) an opportunity to bid for the conduct of conventions and (rev. 8/1/2021) the respective locations.
 Such bids or invitations shall be submitted to the Governor not later than thirty days prior to the convention at which the selection(s) shall be made.
 The minimum fee for non-meal attendance shall be $20 (rev. 8/10/02, 8/03/2019, 8/27/2022).

 A. ALLOCATION FROM DISTRICT DUES